jd896/iDRAC-6-Console-Launch-Script/README.md

 # iDRAC-6-Console-Launch-Script
-launch idrac 6 with jre (no changinging security settings)
+launch idrac 6 with jre (no changing security settings)

 this builds on a script i found from user @xbb and a comment from user @ready4droid